THCi-phil/Process_Pixels_Plugin_dev_example/README.md

     - name: `scijava.app.directory`
     - value: `/path/to/ImageJ.app/`

-***EDIT: with the correction, the value field should be the path on your machine to the plugins subfolder of you ImageJ installation e.g. lib://Documents/ImageJ/Plugins
+***EDIT: with the correction, the value field should be the path on your machine to the plugins subfolder of your ImageJ installation e.g. lib://Documents/ImageJ/Plugins

 ImageJ.app is the ImageJ2 executable, and this is an ImageJ 1 plugin